Sansevieria masoniana f. variegata

 Sansevieria masoniana 'Marginated'

-Sansevieria masoniana f. variegata is a semi-succulent plant with wonderful, long, dark green leaves with pale yellow variegation at the leaf edges and sometimes elsewhere.
+Sansevieria masoniana f. variegata is a semi-succulent plant with attractive dark green leaves with pale yellow variegation at the edges and sometimes elsewhere.
 The leaves are up to 4 feet (1.2 m) long and up to 10 inches (25 cm) wide.
-If grown in bright light, it forms a stalk of white flower clusters arising from the center of the plant.
+If grown in bright light, it forms a stalk of white flower clusters that arise from the center of the plant.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).